What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 What to wear on a long haul flight

-Ruffles are ideal outfits for plane travel because they hide the fact that your clothes might be a little crashed from long haul flights while still looking on-trend and comfortable at the same time.
+Ruffles are ideal for plane travel because they hide the fact that your clothes might be a little crumpled after a long-haul flight while still looking on-trend and comfortable.

 This particular top I am wearing above is perfect for travel, with a loose-fitting yet stylish design, long sleeves, and a round neck.
-The ruffles give that extra embellishment and style, and the long, cuffed sleeves will keep you warm on cool flights.
+The ruffles add an extra touch of embellishment and style, and the long, cuffed sleeves will keep you warm on cool flights.

 A Loose-Fitting Jacket That Also Doubles As A Blanket